U-Shift/GTFShift/README.md

 ### Getting transit data

 Starting with a valid GTFS feed is the key for a successful analysis.
-GTFShift includes methods to load feeds that simultaneously scans for any integrity errors and fixes them automatically.
+GTFShift includes a method to load feeds that simultaneously scans for any integrity errors and fixes them automatically.

 If the feed location is unknown, it also provides a database listing GTFS for Portugal and a method to query worldwide open catalogues by city or country names or even a bounding box.